 There are several ways to determine when your baby will be due.
-On average human pregnancies last 266 days or roughly 40 weeks (9 months).
-Of course, nature often takes things into its own hands so your baby may be earlier or later than the expected due date which is in fact an average of all women.
-We are all different, our bodies have different physiologies and we have different family histories so don’t expect to be able to determine your estimated time of birth down to the last hour.
+On average, human pregnancies last 266 days (from conception) or roughly 40 weeks (38 weeks from conception).
+Of course, nature often takes things into its own hands, so your baby may be earlier or later than the expected due date, which is, in fact, an average of all women.
+We are all different, our bodies have different physiologies, and we have different family histories, so don’t expect to be able to determine your estimated time of birth down to the last hour.

 01 Date of last menstrual cycle

-This works because on average it takes 14 days from your last period to actual conception (14 + 266 = 280).
-It relies on you knowing your menstrual cycle and that cycle being regular (eg. every 28 days).
+This works because, on average, it takes 14 days from your last period to actual conception (14 + 266 = 280).
+However, this relies on you knowing your menstrual cycle and that cycle being regular (e.g. every 28 days).

 02 Date of conception

 If you know when you actually had sex and were ovulating, you can add 266 days to that date to determine a due date.
-This only works if you know your own body’s ovulation cycle, the exact date you had sex, and there weren’t multiple days you had sex during your ovulation cycle.
+Of course, this only works if you know your own body’s ovulation cycle, the exact date you had sex, and there weren’t multiple days you had sex during your ovulation cycle.

 03 Ultrasound fetal measurements

 A doctor can use ultrasound to take measurements while the baby is inside your uterus.
 These measurements can relate to the length of the baby, the size of its head or its other dimensions.
-Each of these measurements all indicate the approximate age of the fetus (based on average growth rates of fetuses measured over time) and taken together can provide a single due date.
+Each of these measurements indicate the approximate age of the fetus (based on average growth rates of fetuses measured over time) and, taken together, can provide a single due date.

 This method is likely to be more accurate than the methods above.
 Performing the ultrasound may also indicate other factors such as the sex of the baby (from 16 weeks) or whether you have twins.
 Ultrasounds taken over a period of months allows you to see the development of the fetus.